 |

-border areas.
+also created borders around the deck scuppers.
 To lay these out, I first taped straight by the scuppers,

 then added another piece right outside the first.
 Then, I laid one short